 - measles, mumps, rubella vaccine (rare)

-- allergic reaction possibly caused by sulfa drugs, iodine, or
+- allergic reaction possibly caused by sulfa drugs, iodine, or penicillin

 Epidemiology and statistics